johnrobledo/Roomba-J7-HA-Integration/README.md

 If any errors pop up about missing dependencies, run "py -m pip install requests" and rerun the last line of code.

-You should then get an output similar to: if it works and you get the output, the output should look like this: py password.py my_email my_password
+You should then get an output similar to:

+py password.py my_email my_password
 2022-02-05 14:54:31 INFO [Roomba.Password] Using Password version 2.1
 2022-02-05 14:54:31 INFO [Roomba.Password] reading/writing info from config file ./config.ini